CRVI/OpenCLIPP/Readme - About this library.txt

       virtual void SendIfNeeded()

          Does nothing (resides only in the device and can't be sent)

-IImage : public ImageBase, public Memory - base class for Images containing a cl::Image2D - not useable directly

-TempImage : public IImage - Represents an image that is only in the device

-   members:

-      TempImage(COpenCL& CL, const SImage& image, cl_mem_flags flags = CL_MEM_READ_WRITE)

-         Allocates an image in the device with the same dimention and type as the given image CL : The device to use
-            image : Information about an image, image must have 1 or 4 channels flags : Type of device memory to allocate Allowed values :
-                  CL_MEM_READ_WRITE - kernels can read & write values
-                  CL_MEM_WRITE_ONLY - kernels can only write values CL_MEM_READ_ONLY  - kernels can only read values

-      TempImage(COpenCL& CL, const SImage& image, size_t Depth, size_t Channels, bool isFloat = false)

-         Allocates memory in the device, with enough space to contain an image that has the same dimentions as image but with a different data type
-            CL : The device to use
-            image : Information about an image
-            Depth : number of bits per channel Channels : number of channels per pixel isFloat : true if we desire a float image

-Image : public IImage - Represents an image that is both in the host and in the device

-   members:

-      Image(COpenCL& CL, SImage& image, cl_mem_flags flags = CL_MEM_READ_WRITE)

-         Allocates an image in the device with the same dimention and type as the given image Upon creation, the content of image is not copied and it is not transfered to the device CL : The device to use
-            image : Information about an image - pointer image.Data must remain valid as long as Read() and Send() may be done on this object image must have 1 or 4 channels flags : Type of device memory to allocate Allowed values :
-                  CL_MEM_READ_WRITE - kernels can read & write values
-                  CL_MEM_WRITE_ONLY - kernels can only write values CL_MEM_READ_ONLY  - kernels can only read values

-      void Read(bool blocking = false)

-         Reads the data from the image in the device to the pointer inside the Image structure given to the constructor blocking : if true, the method will wait for all device operations to be done, including the reading the data

-      void Send(bool blocking = false)

-         Sends the data from the host image to the image in the device blocking : if true, the method will wait for all device operations to be done

-      virtual void SendIfNeeded()

-         Calls Send() if IsInDevice() is false

-ColorImage : public TempImage - Represents a 3 channel image on the host and a 4 channel image on the device

-   members:

-      ColorImage(COpenCL& CL, SImage& image)

-         Allocates an image in the device with the same dimention the given image and the same type except that it will have 4 channels
-         Also allocate a buffer in the device able to contain the 3 channel image Upon creation, the content of image is not copied and it is not transfered to the device CL : The device to use
-            image : Information about an image - pointer image.Data must remain valid as long as Read() and Send() may be done on this object image must have 3 channels
-            flags : Type of device memory to allocate Allowed values :
-                  CL_MEM_READ_WRITE - kernels can read & write values
-                  CL_MEM_WRITE_ONLY - kernels can only write values CL_MEM_READ_ONLY  - kernels can only read values

-      void Read(bool blocking = false)

-         Converts the 4 Channel image into a 3 channel buffer and reads the buffer into the host image blocking : if true, the method will wait for all device operations to be done

-      void Send()

-         Sends the 3 channel data to a buffer in the device and converts the buffer in a 4 channel image blocking : if true, the method will wait for all device operations to be done

-      virtual void SendIfNeeded()

-         Calls Send() if IsInDevice() is false

 Program - Represents an OpenCL C program